delicado54/23Quest1216/README.md

 Subsequently we put these into JSON, ready to be populated via database in future

-To edit questions and outcomes, edit the JSON in js/main.js
+To edit questions and outcomes, edit the JSON in js/main.js This is structured as follows: questions question questionID responses response action outcomes